menu

 Canyondam is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Canyondam is a town of professionals, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Canyondam who work in community and social services (100.00%), office and administrative support (0.00%), and sales jobs (0.00%).

-Overall, Canyondam’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Canyondam’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Canyondam is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Canyondam doesn't have a public transportation system that people use for their commute.

 Canyondam is an extremely ethnically-diverse town.
 The people who call Canyondam home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Canyondam, accounting for 75.00% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Canyondam residents report their race to be Asian.
 Important ancestries of people in Canyondam include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.